penrose/penrose/packages/docs-site/docs/bloom/hello_diagram.md

 ---

-Welcome!
-We’re excited you’ve decided to try Bloom.
-These series of tutorials will walk you through everything you need to start making beautiful interactive diagrams directly in React.
 This first chapter will give a high level overview of the process of diagramming and rendering.

-These tutorials expect that you have some proficiency with JavaScript and React, plus a teeny bit of linear algebra, though we’ll keep that to a minimum.
-They _do not_ assume you have any experience with Penrose, though if you do, you’ll likely find the concepts familiar.

 Here’s what we’re working towards:

 – diagram with two circles and an arrow between them –

 ### Building the Diagram

-The first step in using Bloom is to create a `DiagramBuilder` object.
-This object contains methods allowing you to declare types, substances, style selectors, shapes, constraints, and everything else you need to build your diagram.
-When we're done, well call `.build()` to get the diagram object.
+First, create a new component `MyDiagram.tsx` in the `src/` directory.

 You’ll almost certainly want to wrap the process of building your diagram it’s own function, which we’ll call later when we render the diagram: